United States v. Sun Myung Moon: Commentary and protests

 Jeremiah S. Gutman, president of the New York Civil Liberties Union, called the prosecution "an indefensible intrusion in private religious affairs."
 The New York Times and the Washington Post, which had both been critical of Moon, expressed concern about the government's prosecution of him and the consequences it might have for other religious groups.

 Michael Tori, a professor at Marist College (Poughkeepsie, New York) suggested that Moon's conviction helped the Unification Church gain more acceptance in mainstream American society, since it showed that he was financially accountable to the government and the public.

 In 1991 Pulitzer-prize winning reporter Carlton Sherwood wrote a book in Moon's defense, Inquisition: The Persecution and Prosecution of the Reverend Sun Myung Moon.
 Sherwood mentions opposition to Moon by the news media, major Christian denominations, and members of the government including Representative Donald Fraser and Senator Bob Dole.
 Sherwood characterizes this opposition as unfair, dishonest, and mean-spirited.
 He concludes that the federal prosecution of Moon on tax charges was unjust, citing the court's refusal to allow Moon's fellow defendant Takeru Kamiyama to provide his own translator, its refusal to allow the two men a bench trial rather than a jury trial, possible tainting of the jury, and the unusual length of Moon's sentence, 18 months, for a tax case.
 He also mentions that Moon could have avoided the trial if he had remained outside of the United States.

 Sherwood sums up his views by writing:

-In 2015, 34 years after Moon's conviction, Matsuo Machida, a Unification Church member from Japan, walked across the United States from San Francisco to Washington, D.C., to protest Moon's conviction and also to promote world peace.